University of Akron 55th Tire Mechanics Short Course

 Goodyear Innovation Center, Luxembourg (retired); associate editor, Tire Science and Technology Journal

-The lecture gives an overview of the tire components, the demands on their compounds and the use of materials in these compounds.
-It attempts to make the connection between the role of components in a tire, the compound requirements of these components and the raw materials and cure that results in the desired compound properties.
-The lecture aims to close the loop between the raw materials and reinforcements used, the compound properties, tire preparation and cure, and final tire properties.
+This lecture gives an overview of the tire components, the demands on their compounds and the use of materials in these compounds.
+It attempts to make the connection between the role of components in a tire, the compound requirements of these components and the raw materials and cure which results in the desired compound properties.
+The lecture wants to close the loop between the raw materials and reinforcements used, the compound properties, tire preparation and cure, and final tire properties.
 The lecture will cover:

-3. Tire structure and composites, textile cords, wire, carcasses, beads and belts
+4. Tire structures and composites, textile cords, wire, carcasses, beads, and belts

 The tire as a vehicle component